Terry Lin: Life and career

 Lin was born in Keelung, Taiwan, and is the oldest of 3 children.
 In 1991, as a university student, he formed the duo Ukulele with Lee Chi and gained attention in Taiwan and Hong Kong with their debut album "Confession" (認錯).
 The band made 4 Mandarin albums, 2 English cover albums, and a compilation album before disbanding in 1996.
 He was working at a power plant in a mine, but his colleague were all killed in a landslide, so he moved on to work in his father's family publishing company, for which he is still the equivalent of COO.
 In 1999, he was forced to leave the music industry to care for his mother.
 Nine months after the leave, his mother died, and the original publishing building was forced to rebuild due to a fire.

 Lin went solo in 1995 and signed to Sony Music before setting up his own agency in 1997.
-In 2018, he sung Mo Dao Zu Shi's opening song "Drunken dreams of a past life".
+In 2018, he sang Mo Dao Zu Shi's opening song "Drunken dreams of a past life".